AmanBhanse/Text-Style-Transfer/README.md

   - For windows `env\Scripts\activate`
   - For Mac `source env/bin/activate`
 - [optional] : `pip install -r requirements.txt` : since the main script already contains installing dependencies code.
+- if you want to deactivate env, you can use `deactivate`

 ### If are working in vscode